tachuswebservices/manglasports/Project.md

 - [x] Contact page with form and company details
 - [x] Privacy Policy and Terms of Service pages
 - [x] FAQ section with expandable questions
+- [x] Optimized mobile header with contact info and social media
+- [x] Improved mobile menu with proper alignment and icons
 - [x] Blog/Articles section with responsive layout
 - [x] Events Calendar with category filtering
 - [x] Social sharing functionality for products